How Connected Reusable Transport Packaging Can Transform Supply Chains

 With Bluetooth tags.
 Using industry standards like Bluetooth Low Energy (BLE), RTP can include Bluetooth tags that communicate information over existing or installed Bluetooth infrastructure, including wireless access points, and are readable by standard smartphones.

 When using BLE technology for connected RTP, low-cost technology is affixed to the RTP in what amounts to a printable sticker.
-The sticker includes a tiny computer, sensors, and a Bluetooth radio.
+The sticker includes a tiny compute devices, sensors, and a Bluetooth radio.
 It gets power from radio frequency energy in the air and communicates using standard wireless infrastructures that already exist today.
 The data sent by connected RTP is gathered in the cloud, where it’s monitored and analyzed to optimize supply chain efficiency.

 Connected RTP in Action